steemit/devportal-tutorials-js/tutorials/20_account_reputation/README.md

 # Interpret account reputation

-_In this tutorial, we will show how to interpret account reputation_
+_Learn how to interpret account reputation._

 This tutorial runs on the main Steem blockchain.
 And accounts queried are real users with reputation.